tsfpga/tsfpga/doc/sphinx/module_structure.rst

     │
     └── ...

-So at the top level there is a folder called ``modules`` that contains all your modules.
+At the top level there is a folder called ``modules`` that contains all available modules.
 It does not have to be named that, but it is a name that fits well with the tsfpga nomenclature.
 Within this folder there are source code modules: ``foo``, ``bar``, etc.